ollim1/awesomerc/README.md

 xclip and mpv for media playback hotkeys

+mpd and mpc for mpd widget

+sysstat for cpu stats

 Before using, create the files `host.lua`, `autorun.sh` `~/.fehbg`. `host.lua` should have the following contents:

 ```